• Skip to primary navigation

 Indulge in the Middle Eastern delicacy of baklawa, with its thin pastry layers filled with crunchy nuts, sweetened with syrup or honey.

-Experience the delightful flaky and crisp texture and savor the nutty or sweet and aromatic flavors.
+Experience the pleasant flaky and crisp texture and savor the nutty or sweet and aromatic flavors.

 Transport yourself to the Mediterranean with the richness of baklava.

-The dense texture of phyllo dough, combined with a delectable blend of nuts and spices like cinnamon, creates a truly satisfying treat.
+The dense texture of phyllo dough, combined with a tasty blend of nuts and spices like cinnamon, creates a truly satisfying treat.

 The sweetness of sugar or honey is enhanced by the subtle warmth of spices.

-Experience the irresistible allure of both baklawa and baklava, each offering a unique and delicious culinary experience.
+Experience the irresistible allure of both baklawa and baklava, each offering a delicious cooking experience.

 So, whether you like light and crispy or dense and flavorful, baklawa and baklava offer unique tastes.